Halina Reijn: 2019–present: Transition to filmmaker

 Reijn's English-language directorial debut, Bodies Bodies Bodies, was released in 2022.
-It premiered at SXSW in March 2022 and had its US theatrical release in August, where it had the second-highest-grossing opening weekend of any limited-release film that year.
-The film was also nominated for an Independent Spirit Award in 2022.
-Shortly after the release of Bodies Bodies Bodies, A24, the film's distributor, also acquired the rights for Reijn's debut feature Instinct.
+It premiered at SXSW in March 2022 and had its U.S. theatrical release in August, where it had the second-highest-grossing opening weekend of any limited-release film that year.
+It was met a positive critical reception and achieved solid success at the box office.
+The film was nominated for two Independent Spirit Awards in 2022, for best director and best screenplay.
+Shortly after the release of Bodies Bodies Bodies, A24, the film's distributor, also acquired the North American rights for Reijn's debut feature Instinct.

 Reijn next wrote, produced, and directed the erotic thriller, Babygirl, with Nicole Kidman in the lead role; it follows Kidman as a CEO who starts an affair with a young intern, played by Harris Dickinson.
 The film, which marks her second direct collaboration with A24, began filming in December 2023.
 The film premiered at the 81st Venice International Film Festival, while it competed for the prestigious Golden Lion.
-It was released by A24 in the United States on 25 December 2024.
+It was released by A24 in the United States on December 25, 2024.

+In 2025, she was involved as the director and photographer for Sarah Burton's debut collection at the Givenchy fashion house.
+The campaign starred model and actress Kaia Gerber, the subject of the campaign was the female gaze, female collaboration, and was meant to explore the friendship between the director and actress.
+Reijn also appeared together with Gerber in some of the photographs and videos.
+She also co-wrote and co-directed a commercial short film with Spike Jonze for fashion house Gucci.
+Following year, it was reported that Reijn was working on her fourth feature film and third with A24 and David Hinojosa.
+The film, named Please, is a romantic period-drama that will star Gracie Abrams in her acting debut.
+It is meant as a continuation of the "edgy romance genre" Reijn explored previously in Babygirl.